 “Surveys can be the most dangerous research tool.
 If you write bad survey questions you get bad data at scale with no chance of recovery.” – Erika Hall

 When it comes to asking questions to your customers you may want to ask them a lot of questions.
 They won’t complain of course they just won’t do your survey, and you lose out on valuable data.
 They have the power to just walk away, or close the browser.

 Why run Customer surveys

 A customer survey is vital for any company to keep moving forward and growing.
-It allows the company or organisation to have a finger on the pulse of their users so to speak.
-Customers are a vital part of any business model and not understanding or what and how they think and feel is not good business practice.
-Every customer survey has it’s own purpose and with it it’s own questions.
-Questions may vary from survey to survey, however there are key questions which are crucial to always ask.
+It allows the company or organization to have a finger on the pulse of their users so to speak.
+Customers are a vital part of any business model and not understanding what and how they think and feel is not good business practice.
+Every customer survey has its own purpose and with it, its own questions.
+Questions may vary from survey to survey, however, there are key questions that are crucial to always ask.
 These questions will uncover very useful information that can help drive your business forward.
 The higher quality of questions you ask the better quality of answers you will get, plus keeping your survey short and sweet will ensure that you have a higher percentage of your audience giving you feedback.